A Novel Max Pressure Algorithm Based on Traffic Delay: Case study

 \section{Case study}

-In addition to Q-MP and TT-MP, one may question how the Q-MP performs if we replace the number of vehicles (as measured by the queue) with the number of stopped vehicles.
+In addition to Original-MP and TT-MP, one may question how the Original-MP performs if we replace the number of vehicles (as indicated by `queue' in the Original-MP) with the number of stopped vehicles (the real queue).
 To make the comparison comprehensive, we include such model in the following, and it is referred to as halting MP (H-MP).
-Since Q-MP and H-MP use instantaneous measures while the TT-MP and D-MP use average metrics over a time step, they are also collectively referred to as instantaneous-based model and average-based models, respectively.
-Therefore, this section investigates the control performance of four MP models: Q-MP, TT-MP, H-MP, and D-MP under various demand scenarios in the microsimulator SUMO (\cite{SUMO2018}).
+Since Original-MP and H-MP use instantaneous measures while the TT-MP and D-MP use average metrics over a time step, they are also collectively referred to as instantaneous-based model and average-based models, respectively.
+Therefore, this section investigates the control performance of four MP models: Original-MP, TT-MP, H-MP, and D-MP under various demand scenarios in the microsimulator SUMO \citep{SUMO2018}.
 Before moving to the network settings, we first clarify how the used metrics are obtained from SUMO.
-For the Q-MP, the number of vehicles on a link at a time instant can be retrieved directly from SUMO; for H-MP, the number of halting vehicles, which are defined as the vehicles with speed lower than 0.1 m/s, at a time instant can be retrieved directly from SUMO; for TT-MP, we implement a time step of 1s in SUMO, so the travel time in the $i$th interval [(i-1)T,iT] is equal to the sum of number of vehicles on the link over all time steps in this interval; for D-MP, we previously assumed (for simplicity) that all moving vehicles are traveling at free flow speed.
-To be more realistic, we relax this assumption in the simulation, and the delay in the $i$th time step is defined as:
+For the Original-MP, the number of vehicles on a link at a time instant can be retrieved directly from SUMO; for H-MP, the number of halting vehicles, which are defined as the vehicles with speed lower than 0.1 m/s, at a time instant can be retrieved directly from SUMO; for TT-MP, we implement a time step of 1s in SUMO, so the total travel time in the $i$th interval [(i-1)T,iT] is equal to the sum of number of vehicles on the link over all time steps in this interval; for D-MP, we previously assumed (for simplicity) that all moving vehicles are traveling at free flow speed.
+To be more realistic, we relax this assumption in the simulation, and the total delay in the $i$th time step is defined as:

 where the travel distance $\bm{e}(l,m)(i)$ is equal to the sum of average speed multiplied by the number of vehicles over all time steps in the $i$th interval.